adityazagade/momentum-fund/README.md

        can get it for free.
     3. Look at the other properties and change them as per your needs
 5. Run the code by executing the main.py file (`python main.py`)
+6. To get the current portfolio run `http://localhost:7999/api/portfolio`.
+This makes calls to Zerodha to get last closing price, So expect some time to get the response.
+Zerodha calls are cached, so subsequent calls become faster.
+7. To rebalance the portfolio run `http://localhost:7999/api/rebalance`.
+This will take a while.
+If your stock universe is NIFTY_200, then it will take 4-5 minutes.
+Response will be visible on the screen.
+This will generate few files along with way, who's contents are mentioned below
-6. Enjoy!
+8. Enjoy!

 ## Usage

 The code is written in python.
 The code is written in a modular way.

 Details about the properties mentioned in app.properties file: